-Rainwater Fittings

-Repair Category 1

-Notes Metal rainwater fittings are corroded and require attention.
+Rainwater Fittings Repair Category 2 Notes Metal rainwater fittings are corroded and require attention.
 These will require periodic maintenance to prolong their lifespan.
+Paint work to rainwater good is peeling.
+There is vegetation growth in rainwater fittings.
+The seller has advised the necessary repairs are to be completed.

 Main Walls

-Repair Category 1
+Repair Category 2

-Notes There is hairline cracking to walls.
+Notes There is an area of damaged base course render with cracking evident.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Windows, External Doors and Joinery

-Repair Category 1
+Repair Category 2

-Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Notes A sealed unit has failed.
+Some handles are loose.
+There are missing tabs to windows.
+There is wear and tear.
+Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
-The soffits may contain asbestos based materials.
-See information on asbestos in the Limitations of Inspection section above.